 - nervous system issues, which may cause confusion or depression

 - cardiovascular issues, such as low blood pressure or irregular heartbeat

 - metabolic issues, such as hypocalcemia or hypomagnesemia

 If you experience any of these side effects, stop taking magnesium citrate and call your doctor right away.

-If your child is 3 to 6 years old, ask their doctor about the right dosage for them.
-Magnesium citrate isn’t recommended for children under the age of 3 years old.
-If your baby or young child is constipated, your doctor can recommend other treatment options.
+If your child is 2 to 5 years old, ask their doctor about the right dosage for them.
+Magnesium citrate isn’t recommended for children under the age of 2.
+If your baby or toddler is constipated, your doctor can recommend other treatment options.

 In many cases, you can prevent occasional bouts of constipation by adopting healthy lifestyle habits.
 Follow these tips:

 - Get regular exercise.
 For instance, incorporate 30 minutes of walking into your daily routine.

 - Eat a nutritious diet with a variety of fresh fruits, vegetables, and other fiber-rich foods.

 - Add a few tablespoons of unprocessed wheat bran to your diet.
 You can sprinkle it on smoothies, cereal, and other foods to increase your fiber intake.